 For this reason her plagues will come in a single day,

-for mighty is the Lord God who has judged her.”
+for mighty is the Lord God who judged her.”

 The prophecy takes a step back, to before the city’s downfall.
-The call to come out of her is similar to that in Jeremiah (51:45), through whom God tells those who would one day live as exiles in Babylon to flee from her midst.
-The midst of the city was where the temple, ziggurat and royal palace were located and where the attack would be concentrated (51:47).
-Her judgement has reached up to heaven (51:9), and God will repay (51:24, 56).
-Through Isaiah he declares, “I am God, and there is no other” (Isa 46:9).
-She, on the other hand, thinks to herself, “I am, and there is no one else; I shall not sit a widow or know the loss of children” (47:8).
+The warning to come out of her repeats the warning Isaiah and Jeremiah gave (Isa 52:11, Jer 51:45): the people of God must dissociate themselves from a culture that stands condemned, or they will suffer the same fate.
+Babylon’s judgement has reached up to heaven, and God will repay (Jer 51:9, 24).
+He declares, “I am God, and there is no one else” (Isa 46:9).
+She thinks to herself, “I am, and there is no one else.
+I shall not sit a widow or know the loss of children” (Isa 47:8).

 History records who was right.
-After a long and frustrating siege, in 539 BC Cyrus dried up the river that ran through the city (Herodotus I, 191, cf. Isa 44:27) and thereby enabled his soldiers to enter it while its leaders were drunk.
-Supposedly impregnable Babylon was captured with ease (Herodotus I, 191, cf. Jer 51:39, Dan 5:4ff).
+After a long and frustrating siege, in 539 BC – fifty-four years after Jeremiah’s prophecy – Cyrus dried up the river that ran through the city and thereby enabled his soldiers to enter it while its leaders were drunk (Herodotus I, 191, cf. Isa 44:27).
+Supposedly impregnable Babylon was captured with ease (cf. Jer 51:39, Dan 5:4ff).

-So God appeals to his beloved Church to come out of the modern equivalent of Babylon.
-How many even know that this prophecy is in the Bible?
+God appeals to the Church to come out of Babylon’s modern equivalent.
+Insofar as the State controls the Church and tells her what to say and think, she must break free, and hold fast to what God has said in his Word.
+How many even know that this appeal is in the Bible?
 How many accept that God has the power as well as the will to bring this comfortable world to an end?
-How many understand that his analysis of Jerusalem’s apostasy in the book of Jeremiah applies equally to today’s Church, that he still demands faithfulness of his people?
+How many understand that his indictment of apostate Jerusalem in the book of Jeremiah applies equally to us, that he still demands faithfulness of his people?

-Babylon the Great is to be paid back ‘as she herself has paid back’.
-The implication is that when she has retaliated, she has done so disproportionately – as Lamech boasted he had done (Gen 4:23f).
-One example is the havoc wreaked on Iraq in response to the attack on the World Trade Center.
-To whom much has been given, of them will much be required.
+Much will be required of those to whom much has been given.
 When David sinned by fornicating with another man’s wife, God said to him, “I will take your wives from before your eyes and give them to your neighbour, and he will lie with your wives in broad daylight.
-For you did it secretly, but I will do this thing before all Israel.”
+You did it secretly, but I will do this before all Israel.”
 In his judgement God took into account David’s circumstances and how much he already knew of God and repaid him double.
 So it will be in the final judgement.
+Justice requires that the punishment be greater than the suffering caused, for otherwise the innocent party would have suffered no less than the guilty party.

 against all that is proud and lofty,